GOT A DENTAL EMERGENCY?….

 We understand that a lot of people avoid visiting the dentist.
 Even if you attend regularly there may be times when something unexpected happens.
 You may not be able to get in to see your own dentist quickly or you may not be registered with a dentist at all.
 There are times when you need to see an emergency dentist ASAP and that’s when we are here.
-We treat a lot of emergency patients and make every effort to relax and care for you.
+We treat a lot of nervous patients and make every effort to relax and care for you.
 We ensure that our dentists have the experience and training to do this.
 If you are in severe pain and agony, see a Dentist as soon as possible!
 We are an emergency dentist based in Walsall, though we serve the whole of the West Midlands.

 When a tooth is broken and hurts, you have to assess how deep the break and the bacteria is.